CycyXX/konark_cluster/README.md

 * Snitch software tests require the Clang compiler extended with Snitch-specific instructions.
 There are some precompiled releases available on the [PULP Platform LLVM Project](https://github.com/pulp-platform/llvm-project/releases/download/0.12.0/riscv32-pulp-llvm-ubuntu2004-0.12.0.tar.gz) fork that are ready to be downloaded and unzipped.

-Once LLVM and GCC are obtained, export a `LLVM_BINROOT` environment variable to the binary folder of the LLVM toolchain installation:
+Once LLVM is obtained, export a `LLVM_BINROOT` environment variable to the binary folder of the LLVM toolchain installation:

 ```bash
 export LLVM_BINROOT=/path/to/llvm/bin